G5/g5stack/README.md

 ## Installation

-The g5stack cookbook is currently only available via github.
-You can use one of Chef's dependency managers (e.g. berkshelf, librarian-chef).
+The g5stack cookbook is currently only available via [Github](https://github.com/G5/g5stack).
+You can use one of Chef's dependency managers (e.g. berkshelf, librarian-chef) to download g5stack.
 Alternatively, you can install the cookbook using git submodules.

 ### Berkshelf